 The Jollie family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a person originating in France, and was associated with the French Huguenots.
 This nickname surname originated with an early member who was a happy and lively person.
 But we must look to Normandy where the earliest records of the root name was found.
 As a variant of Jolliffe, it was found there as early as 1195 with N. Giolif.
 Three years later Robert Jolif was listed in a census in the same area of Normandy.

 Early Origins of the Jollie family

-Yorkshire where there are numerous variations of the name listed in the Yorkshire Poll Tax Rolls of 1379 including: Johannes Yoly, Agnes, servienes Joly Johnan, Henricus Joly; Ricardus Jolyman; Willelmus Jolyman and Johannes Jolyman.
 This distinguished Huguenot family were granted lands firstly in Staffordshire.
 Many moved north into Scotland where records there show Alan and Bervy Jolly were granted lands in the county of Edinburgh in 1450.

 Early History of the Jollie family

-Another 145 words (10 lines of text) covering the years 1541, 1677, 1684, 1629, 1703, 1659 and 1714 are included under the topic Early Jollie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jollie research.
+Another 72 words (5 lines of text) covering the years 1541, 1677, 1684, 1629, 1703, 1629, 1610, 1666, 1642, 1647, 1646, 1659, 1714, 1659, 1764, 1692, 1757, 1692 and 1716 are included under the topic Early Jollie History in all our PDF Extended History products and printed products wherever possible.

 Jollie Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Jollie include Jollie, Jolley, Jolly, Jollys and others.

 Early Notables of the Jollie family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Jollie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) are included under the topic Early Jollie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jollie family to Ireland

-Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Jollie family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Jollie Settlers in New Zealand in the 19th Century

 Contemporary Notables of the name Jollie (post 1700) +